lyszt/Academie-de-Lyszt/README.md

 Charles Baudelaire, Petits poèmes en prose, 1869

-If you're expecting polished code, you're in the wrong place.
-But if you're here for nonsensical programming experiments and chaotic learning, you’ve come to the right place.

-TL;DR
-This is where I mess around wit
 ## What this is:

 ### 1. Random Tests:
 This section is dedicated to random programming experiments that probably don't make sense to anyone except me.

-- 🔧 Shenanigans: Code that might solve problems, but also might summon Cthulhu.
+Code that might solve problems, but also might summon Cthulhu.

-### 2. Courses I've Done Because I'm a Nerd